-Money management.

-Credit counseling.

-• How to negotiate the purchase price.

-How to obtain homeownership financing.

-How to find an affordable home.

-Advantages of purchasing

-- 4) The head of household or spouse must be employed full-time (employment must average a minimum of 30 hours per week) and have been continuously employed for a minimum of one (1) calendar year before applying to participate in homeownership program.
+- 1) Housing Choice Voucher participant must not have had any Bankruptcy or foreclosure within the last five years. - 2) All derogatory items on the applicant's credit must be satisfied. - 3) Participants in the HOV Program option must participate in the Homeownership Retention Program Activity or other HACFM designee's preand post-purchase homeownership counseling program.
+At a minimum, the counseling will cover the following: - Home maintenance. - Money management. - Credit counseling. - How to negotiate the purchase price. - How to obtain homeownership financing. - How to find an affordable home. - Advantages of purchasing - Information on fair housing, including fair housing lending and local fair housing enforcement agencies; and - Information about the Real Estate Settlement Procedures Act (12 U.S.C.
+2601 et seq.)
+(RESPA), state and Federal truth-in-lending laws, and how to identify and avoid loans with oppressive terms and conditions. - 4) The head of household or spouse must be employed full-time (employment must average a minimum of 30 hours per week) and have been continuously employed for a minimum of one (1) calendar year before applying to participate in homeownership program.
 Families in which the head of household or spouse are disabled, or elderly are exempted from this requirement.
 Families with a disabled household member may request an exemption as a reasonable accommodation.
 Disabled Head of Households or spouse must have been receiving Social Security Benefits for one (1) year prior to the commencement of HOV assistance. - 5) The family's income may not be less than the federal minimum wage times 2000 hours.
 Public assistance income may not be used for meeting this requirement, except for households in which the head or spouse is elderly or disabled and households that include a disabled person other than head or spouse.
-(Public Assistance includes federal housing assistance or the housing component of a welfare grant; TANF assistance; SSI that is subject to an income eligibility test; food stamps; general assistance or other assistance provided under a Federal, state or local program that provides assistance available to meet family living or housing expenses.)
+(Public Assistance includes federal housing assistance or the housing component of a welfare grant; TANF assistance; SSI that is subject to an income eligibility test; food stamps; general assistance or other assistance provided under a Federal, state or local program that provides assistance available to meet family living or housing expenses.) - 6) The participant will be required to provide one percent (1%) of the home purchase price as a down payment from the family's resource.